6’1″, 360 lbs

 Byamba in his native Mongolia, was National Junior Champion in Sambo, Judo, and Mongolian Wrestling.
 At age 15, he was recruited by a Japanese Sumo Grand Champion to join professional Japanese sumo.
 Under the “shikona” (sumo name) of “Daishochi”, he made an immediate impact, winning a divisional championship while still only 16 years old!
 He rose quickly up the ranks, and by only 18, Daishochi was the highest-ranked wrestler on his sumo team.
 Daishochi seemed destined for pro sumo’s highest ranks, but at age 20, he opted to leave pro sumo.

 Internationally, he subsequently won the Mongolian Sumo Champion title almost annually, and got four (4) World Sumo Champion titles, too!
 A hero in Mongolia, he’s been awarded many of the nation’s top athletic honors and awards.
 At one point, he had a streak of over 60 consecutive victories in international competition!

 Byamba was featured with multiple full-page photos in the “Body Issue” of ESPN Magazine (October 19, 2009), as well as huge full-page photos in ESPN Magazine in 2012 and 2013.
-TOPPS also issued a sports trading card of Byamba, and he has appeared many times on ESPN Sport Science, and recently on ESPN SportsNation and ESPN Sports Center.
+TOPPS also issued a sports trading card of Byamba, and he has appeared many times on ESPN Sport Science, ESPN SportsNation, ESPN Sports Center, and more.
 With greater acclaim worldwide and growing popularity in the United States, Byamba continues to train and compete in sumo around the globe.